Data Sheet: MIR-1 (37mm f/2.8)

 In its almost 40-year manufacturing run, the MIR-1 was cosmetically modernised several times.
 Even so, there are some major versions to be identified:

-MIR-1 – The original version intended for the Zenit SLR, using the early Zenit’s Z39 lens mount.
+MIR-1 – The original version intended for the Zenit SLR, using the early Zenit’s Z39, later also M42 lens mount.
 Manufactured at least into the mid 70s.
 Preset aperture, no multicoating.
 Early prototypes manufactured at KMZ, later versions at ZOMZ (Zagorsk Optical and Mechanical Plant)

 MIR-1A – A version with an adapter ring.

 MIR-1B – A variant for the M42 mount, named ‘B’ (which is Cyrillic for ‘V’) to indicate manufacture at VOMZ (Vologda Optical and Mechanical Plant).
 M42 mount.
 Preset aperture, no multicoating.
-Manufactured at least until 1992 (but unclear to JAPB when manufacture began)
+Manufactured at least from 1984, and after a redesign in 1991 until 2003.

 MIR-1C – Rare variant for Zenit 4-5-6–series of leaf shutter SLR cameras (Soviet-DKL)